MonkeManX/monkemanx.github.io/content/about.md

 **Metaphilosophy**
 - Why care about philosophy?
 A: [Philosophical assumptions and better conversations](/articles/metaphilosophy)
 - What is the aim of philosophy?
 A: [Philosophy as a model](/articles/metaphilosophy)
+- Do philosophical concepts have essences?
+A: [No essences, only relations](/articles/against_essentialism/)

 **Value Theory**
 - What deserves *moral consideration*?
 A: [Capability to deploy consciousness](/articles/when_does_a_something_deserve_moral_considerations/) and [Capacity to experience Suffering](/tangled_thoughts/philosophical_ramblings_pain_conciousness_animals/)